Rkbp-099/Classification-of-Animal-Species-Using-Transfer-Learning/README.md

 2. Image Augmentation is done to reduce overfitting and improve overall model validation accuracy
 3. Technologies used: Python, Keras, tensorflow

+### Dataset Description
+I have used the [Animals-10](https://www.kaggle.com/alessiocorrado99/animals10) dataset publicly available on kaggle.
+The dataset contains 10 different classes of animals(dog, cat, horse, spyder, butterfly, chicken, sheep, cow, squirrel, elephant.).
+Each different class has 2000 - 5000 pictures.
+The total number of pictures in that dataset is around 28,000.
+This photos were taken from google.

 ### Results
 | Model                    	| Training Data 	| Accuracy 	|
 |--------------------------	|---------------	|----------	|